greylemon/sample-redux-flow/README.md

 8) The process for receiving data is now executed in the redux action from before.
 This will update the store with the lookup values received from the server.

-9) The [selector functions](https://github.com/greylemon/sample-redux-flow/blob/4c9317fb8bbc566f9054f621e558f1a43395e4e9/frontend/src/views/HelloWorld.js#L18) will get a mutation of the store data.
+9) The [selector functions](https://github.com/greylemon/sample-redux-flow/blob/4c9317fb8bbc566f9054f621e558f1a43395e4e9/frontend/src/views/HelloWorld.js#L18) will get a mutation of the store data, which the React component will use.
 Note that reselect selectors mutate the data, so becareful of usage as it may cause performance issues.